nor0x/OverFlower/Readme.md

 ## API

 ### `ImageSource`
-is a regular Xamarin.Forms ImageSource and
+is a regular .NET MAUI / Xamarin.Forms ImageSource and
 ### `ImageWidth`
 width of the overflow image
 ### `ImageHeight`